Bircher Muesli

 Instructions

-1. Coarsely grate the apples (including the skin) into a large bowl.
+1. Coarsely grate the apples (including the skin) into a large bowl or glass container with a fitted lid.

 2. Add the rolled oats, yoghurt, and apple juice.